My main theoretical orientation is existential-phenomenological, but I also incorporate psychodynamic and Gestalt elements in my practice.

 I am a Chartered Counselling Psychologist, UKCP and BACP registered psychotherapist, specialising in existential-integrative therapy.

 I have worked in a number of health care settings, providing therapy to a diverse group of clients.
-I mainly work with relational difficulties, identity issues and trauma work.
-I am a Lecturer of Psychotherapy & Counselling Psychology with Regent's University London, teaching & supervising at both undergraduate and postgraduate level.
+I mainly work with relational difficulties, life transitions, identity issues and trauma.
+Since 2009, I am a Lecturer of Psychotherapy & Counselling Psychology with Regent's University London, teaching & supervising at both undergraduate and postgraduate level.
+I have also taught and supervised at Metanoia Institute, Greenwich University and Middlesex University.

-I also hold a PhD in Sociology, with a research focus on identity and belonging.
-Being a migrant myself and working with clients in such a multicultural city as London, filled me with a passion and a challenge to understand the intersections between the personal, the cultural and the political both inside and outside the counselling room.
+I hold a PhD in Sociology, with a research focus on identity and belonging.
+Being a migrant myself, and working with clients in such a multicultural city as London, filled me with a passion and a challenge to understand the intersections between the personal, the cultural and the political - both inside and outside the counselling room.